 Once children have learned to reliably decode print, guided reading continues throughout Key stage 2 to explore the skills of:

 - Skimming and scanning texts to find information

 - A deeper level of understanding using inference and deduction

 We encourage a love of reading through the reading of stories regularly in class as well as a daily quiet or shared reading time.
-Children are able to select a wide variety of books and upper KS2 use the Library Bus regularly.
+Children are able to select a wide variety of books and we have recently introduced a Book Swop Scheme.
 Children are also encouraged to take part in the Summer Reading Challenge at the local library.

 In the earliest stages children are encouraged to breakdown the sounds they hear in words and use their phonic skills to write them as part of their daily phonics sessions.